 Holiday lets and tax

 One of the major advantages of furnished holiday lets (FHLs) compared to a standard buy-to-let property is that they have managed to escape many of the punitive measures imposed by the government.
 Because they are classed as a business rather than investment, owners are still entitled to many of the tax advantages buy-to-let landlords no longer get.

-Pro: You’ll be eligible for full mortgage interest tax relief.
+Pro: Subject to meeting the furnished holiday let criteria, holiday lets are eligible for full mortgage interest tax relief.
 HMRC classes holiday lets as businesses, and currently, there’s no limit on the mortgage interest amount incurred that you’re able to offset against your profits.
 For taxpayers on a higher rate, you might find that your income tax bill is reduced by a notable amount.

 Pro: You’ll be able to offset some of the equipment and furnishing costs against rental income.
 You can also deduct expenses such as council tax, utilities, maintenance, cleaning, property management costs and advertising.

 Pro: Holiday lets are subject to business rates rather than council tax.
 There’s also the possibility that you’ll be able to claim 100% relief on business rates if your property has a rateable value of less than £12,000.